Abandoned Houston children found living with skeletal remains of 9-year-old brother: Police

 TENNESSEE COUPLE CHARGED AFTER CHILD'S SKELETAL REMAINS FOUND BURIED IN BACK YARD: REPORT

-The skeletal remains were reportedly not concealed in the apartment, but sitting out in the open, ABC 13 reported.
+The skeletal remains were reportedly not concealed in the apartment but sitting out in the open, ABC 13 reported.

-"[We're] Connecting all the dots at this point, it appears [the kids] were in there while the body was deteriorating," Gonzalez said.
+"[We're] connecting all the dots at this point, it appears [the kids] were in there while the body was deteriorating," Gonzalez said.

 The 15-year-old appeared to be the caretaker of his two younger siblings.